poviolabs/Lingua/README.md

 2. If you haven't already, create a new project or select an existing one.

-3. In the left sidebar, click on "APIs & Services," then "Dashboard."
+3. In the left sidebar, click on "APIs & Services"

 4. Click on "+ ENABLE APIS AND SERVICES" at the top of the page.